Nadaaniyaan

-Nadaaniyaan is a Pakistani comedy sitcom broadcast by the Geo TV.
+Nadaaniyaan is a Pakistani comedy sitcom broadcast by Geo TV.
 The sitcom was written by Ali Raza Khan, directed by Yasir Nawaz, and produced by Nida Yasir.
-The show stars Danish Nawaz, Yasir Nawaz, Nida Yasir as fictionalized versions of themselves and Mirza Shahi in lead roles.
+The show stars Danish Nawaz, Yasir Nawaz, and Nida Yasir as fictionalized versions of themselves and Mirza Shahi in lead roles.
 An Indian remake of the show telecasted on BIG Magic.
-It lasted from September 9, 2013, to January 23, 2017.
+It lasted from 9 September 2013, to 23 January 2017.

 Plot

-What you get when you bring together a clueless husband, his ditzy wife, and his clumsy little brother?
+What do you get when you bring together a clueless husband, his ditzy wife, and his clumsy little brother?
 Much Nadaaniyaan, of course.
 The story follows the life of Yasir, his wife Nida, his brother Danish and their quirky neighbor, Batuta Chacha Kamal.
 Watch as they get into all sorts of trouble, sometimes fooling those around them and sometimes being taken for a ride themselves.